jflamy/owlcms4/docs/EquipmentSetup.md

 #### Approach 1: Fewer laptops, HDMI extenders

 In this approach, officials use the main display of the laptop.
 The monitor output is used to show scoreboards.

-An HDMI extender is used to send the signal over Ethernet cabling to a large display located far away.
-Extenders can provide a second output that is connected to a monitor next to the laptop.
+You can either use an HDMI Extender or use HDMI Fiber cables.
+Use extenders that can provide a second output that is connected to a monitor next to the laptop.
 In this way, the announcer can see the main scoreboard, and the marshall can see the warmup scoreboard.
+If using HDMI Fiber cables, then you will need a splitter to send one signal to the monitor and one signal to the far-away TV.

 The diagram below illustrates the "full setup" that would be used in a multi-platform competition with a full jury.